-With 20 experience working with Alberta’s most vulnerable young people, David has a passion for developing programs & policy that meet their unique needs.
-David led the development of Supporting Healthy and Successful Transitions to Adulthood: A Plan to Prevent and End Youth Homelessness and now supports its implementation across ten communities, is tasked with leading key strategic policy and pan-Canadian engagement.
+With 20 years experience working with Alberta’s most vulnerable young people, David has a passion for developing programs & policy that meet their unique needs.
+David led the development of Supporting Healthy and Successful Transitions to Adulthood: A Plan to Prevent and End Youth Homelessness and now supports its implementation across ten communities.
+He is also tasked with leading key strategic policy and pan-Canadian engagement.

 Executive Director, Niagara Resource Service for Youth

 Born and raised in Niagara, Mike worked in the local auto sector before graduating Brock University with an honours B.A. in Political Science and History.
 Mike also holds a Masters degree in Political Science from the University of Western Ontario.
 Mike is currently Executive Director of the Niagara Resource Service for Youth (The RAFT) a not-for-profit agency in the Niagara region working with at-risk youth and their families.
 Mike is an innovative leader working to create a systemic approach to addressing youth issues and youth homelessness in Niagara.
 He is a principal actor in moving the region’s youth service model from a reactive institutional crisis model to a preventative community model.
 Mike has overseen the development and implementation of Youth Reconnect (School based homelessness prevention) and Eternal Routes (Kinship finding and connection) programs as well as launching Niagara’s Housing First for Youth response.
 Mike is currently working with the Province of Ontario to launch a Social Impact Bond to support the scaling of the RAFT’s Youth Reconnect program to neighbouring communities.

 Assistant Professor, Integrated Studies in Education, McGill University